10,000 Birds Beat Writers

 Kai is a German who has been living in Shanghai for the last twenty years, and who only became interested in birds in China – so he is much more familiar with birds in China than with those in Germany.
 While only an average birder, he aims to be a good bird photographer and has created a website with bird photos as proof.
 He hopes not too many clients of his consulting company read this blog, as they will doubt his dedication to providing consulting services related to China’s chemical industry.
 Whenever he wants to shock other birders, he tells them his (indoor) cats can distinguish several warblers by taste.

-Donna Lynn Schulman was one of the kind Queens birders who helped Corey find his way around his adopted borough when he moved to New York City.
+Donna was one of the kind Queens birders who helped Corey find his way around his adopted borough when he moved to New York City.
 A librarian by trade, she is the ideal person to have the Book Review Beat on 10,000 Birds.

-Having been attached to books all her life, Donna is thrilled to be engaged in a passion that requires fealty to an information artifact called a “field guide.”
+Having been attached to books all her life, Donna Schulman is thrilled to be engaged in a passion that requires fealty to an information artifact called a “field guide.”
 Donna divides her birding time between Queens, NY, where she grew up, and central New Jersey, where she is on the faculty of a very large public university, and a volunteer with the Sandy Hook Bird Observatory of New Jersey Audubon.
 She was a Library Journal book reviewer for 15 years, reviewing over 100 titles, and has also reviewed birding books for the Queens County Bird Club’s News & Notes, which she formerly edited.
 When she is not birding or photographing dragonflies, or going to the theatre with her wonderful daughter, Donna travels to Florida where she attempts to turn her young nephews into birders, and contemplates writing an article for her blog, Queensgirl.

 10,000

-Dragan Simic is a name known by many of those who bird eastern Europe.
+Dragan Simic is a name known by many of those who bird Eastern Europe.
 After sharing some excellent guest posts on 10,000 Birds we thought he would be a great addition as a Beat Writer and asked him to join 10,000 Birds.
-Dragan is now the “Eastern Europe and Beyond” Beat Writer on 10,000 Birds and you can find his posts every-other-Thursday.
+Dragan is now the “Eastern Europe and Beyond” Beat Writer on 10,000 Birds and you can find his posts every other Thursday.

 Recently, I was glad to receive a comment from David Tomlinson on one of my posts.
 I briefly thought about asking David about becoming a beat writer – then, after looking up his many online posts for prestigious and/or well-paying sites, I thought he would not be interested anyway.
 Just two days later, he contacted me, and I am proud to have him and his beat “Birds and Brecks” on 10,000 Birds.
 He will contribute his posts every Friday.

-David Tomlinson has been interested in birds for as long as he can remember, and has been writing about them for almost as long.
+David Tomlinson has been interested in birds for as long as he can remember and has been writing about them for almost as long.
 An annual highlight is hearing his first cuckoo of the year at home in Suffolk, England, which he rates as almost as exciting as watching White-necked Rockfowls in Ghana or Steller’s Eiders in North Norway.
-A former tour leader, he has seen an awful lot of birds around the world, and wishes he could remember more of them.
+A former tour leader, he has seen an awful lot of birds around the world and wishes he could remember more of them.

 As for the name of David’s beat, here is an explanation in his own words: “Brecks (Breckland) does need an explanation – it’s the name for the region on the Suffolk/Norfolk borders, renowned for its free-draining sandy soils.
 It has the closest to a Continental climate of anywhere in the UK.
 At its heart is Thetford Forest, which has the biggest population of nightjars of anywhere in the UK.
 The stone curlew is the other special bird of the region, again with the biggest population in the UK (over 250 pairs).”